 Mile 36.71 – Hood Ranch: River Left.
-The island is your indicator to pull in to camp.
-There are some hotsprings (also called Sunflower) just downstream that have seen better days as well as an old cabin upstream.
+The island is your indicator to pull into camp.

 Mile 37.99 – Jackass Rapid: Class III.
 This rapid is formed by some rock ledges that sit right near where you need to go in the left channel.
 At higher flows, there is a right sneak that allows you to skirt over the cobble bar.
 As the water drops, the right channel closes off and the ledges come out, pull hard right of them.
 Watch for the downstream hole/rock before celebrating too early.
 Click here for a detailed description.

 Mile 38.09 – Upper Jackass: River Right.
 Pullover right after Jackass Rapid.
 There are many tent sites in the trees behind the cobble bar.
 There is usually a kitchen spot flattened out at the top of the cobbles to minimize carry and impact.
 Most put the groover upstream.